scalaz/scalaz-deriving/README.md

 }
 ```

-which is the typeclasses' `InvariantFunctor`, giving us `xmap` and `contramap` for free.
+which defines `InvariantFunctor[Equal]`, giving us `.xmap` and `.contramap` for free.

-The API is currently in flux and support for typeclasses that require labels
-(e.g. `Show` / encoders / decoders) is coming soon.
+The API is currently in flux and support for typeclasses that require labels (e.g. `Show` / encoders / decoders) is coming soon.